CustomInfinity/player-pings-webapp/README.md

 # player-pings-webapp
 Oh, cool!
 It's an app where friends can specify what games they're interested in, and invite friends to play with them!

-It probably doesn't quite do all of yet.
+It probably doesn't quite do all of that yet.

 ## Getting started